 As for Bowser's wife, an issue of Nintendo Power UK mentioned that her name was Clawdia.
 Since then the fandom has embraced this, using her in fanfics as the Koopalings' (and sometimes Jr's) mother.

 Most fans believed the manual for Super Mario Land 2 stated that Wario hired Tatanga to kidnap Daisy as a distraction when neither the game or the manual mentioned such a thing.
 This was even listed on the Other Wiki for a while.

-Most SMB Fanon originates from Lemmy's Land.Lemmys Land is a fairly large, mostly serious Fan Fiction section is where most of the internet's SMB fanon spawns, while the "Scribbles" section is usually there to make a laughing stock of every Mario character.
+Most SMB Fanon originates from Lemmy's Land.Lemmys Land has a fairly large, mostly serious Fan Fiction section where most of the internet's SMB fanon spawns, while the "Scribbles" section is usually there to make a laughing stock of every Mario character.
 The "Interviews" often go both ways.